drussell33/wou-cs-46x-starlane/main_project_code/TeamProject/iCollections/Data/Dbsetup.md

-# How to reset models and database on Azure from scratch (assuming VSCode)
+# How to reset models and database on Azure (assuming VSCode)

-*May be missing some steps*
+## Use case:

-### Before you do this, try running the scripts that Scot gives if you have a windows machine
+You're using a Mac and you need to change your models or something about the database so that your code can work.
+Mac doesn't have SQL Server.
+For Windows users, it would probably be easier to set up the databases locally for very simple changes or to make sure completely your changes don't break anything, feel free to go through this tutorial or run the deploy scripts on your own Azure account.
+I assume the steps are almost identical on Visual Studio.

 ## Background: